Biographies of most of the major players in the building of Strathbungo including land owners, builders and architects.

 James was one of a number of siblings, many of whom were also bricklayers and builders, including George (b.
 1876), Thomas (b.
 1878), James (b.
 1880), Frank (b.
 1884), David, Ann & Gavin (b.
 1893).
 Frank had at least five children, including Thomas Vennard Wright (b.
 1904) and James Hamilton Wright (b.
 1908).

 The brothers built the terraced housing in Tantallon Road adjacent to their garage, c.
 1925, and in a similar style, also with Gardner & Glen as architects.
-By 1929 James and Gavin were recorded in a P.O.
-Directory as living in the two villas that originally sat on the site of the current BP garage (862 & 910 Pollokshaws Road).
-James was also recorded as owner of Rockingham Villa in Kilcreggan (1921).
-Gavin had a building office adjacent to his house, in a row of shops on Pollokshaws Road, at the time of the construction of the gardens, but these were replaced soon after by the Southern Motor Company’s garage (now McMillan’s restaurant).
+James was recorded as owner of Rockingham Villa in Kilcreggan (1921).
+By 1927 Gavin was recorded in a P.O.
+Directory as living in one of the two villas that originally sat on the site of the current BP garage (Greenhill Cottage, 910 Pollokshaws Road).
+Gavin had a building office adjacent to his house, in a row of shops on Pollokshaws Road, at the time of the construction of the gardens, but these were replaced in 1937 by the Southern Motor Company’s garage (now McMillan’s restaurant).

 The roads were originally to be called Moray Place, Vennard Street, Thorncliff Street and Carswell Street, but the names changed to Gardens when constructed (and Thorncliff gained an ‘e’).
 Vennard was the Wrights’ mother’s name.
 The origins of Thorncliff(e) and Carswell remain a mystery, although there is a possible link through the masons and the Caldwell family, to the Carswell family.
 The Carswells were important builders in Victorian Glasgow, erecting many well known buildings in the Merchant City, and the first to build using cast iron pillars.
 It is also possible the current Caldwell-Wright architectural ironmongery business is descended from the Wright family business – it sits at the back of the BP garage, and hence in the back garden of the Wright’s former homes.